 It might seem like the Tri-State has two seasons - winter and construction season.
 Orange…

 Your car is, well, yours.
 You’re going to be behind the steering wheel nearly every single time that vehicle goes out on the road.
 However, there will be moments when someone else is driving your car.
 Perhaps your teenage son or daughter needs to take the car somewhere with their friends.
 Or maybe a friend or employee needs to take your car out for an important purpose.
+How does this relate to “vicarious liability” and you?

 Vicarious liability means that you could still be partly liable for the accident even if you weren’t even in the car when the accident happened.
 Parents can be held liable if their children cause an accident under the “Family Car Doctrine,” or if the friend that you give the car to is known to be a risky or dangerous driver, you could be held liable for any accident they cause under vicarious liability.

 These are tricky situations, and if you are being held responsible for an accident under vicarious liability, be sure to take it seriously.
+Also, make sure if you’re loaning your car out that it is to someone responsible and safe.